 Pittsburgh Truck Accident Lawyer

 If you have been involved in an accident with a commercial vehicle in Western Pennsylvania, it is important to secure legal representation as soon as possible.
 Among Pittsburgh car accidents, those involving large trucks are the most complex and difficult to sort out.
 Even when the cause of an accident seems black and white, multiple factors both on the scene and potentially thousands of miles away will come into play.
-Add to that Pennsylvania trucking laws and federal regulations and your chances of seeing quick and complete compensation can seem almost impossible.
+Add that to Pennsylvania trucking laws and federal regulations and your chances of seeing quick and complete compensation can seem almost impossible.
 The best way to speed the process and ensure fair compensation is by contacting an experienced Pittsburgh truck accident attorney.
 To schedule your cost and obligation-free consultation with one of our truck accident lawyers, please contact Hal Waldman & Associates today.

 Parties that may be held liable in a truck accident include: